History of The Who’s Tommy: 54 Years Ago

 HISTORY OF THE WHO’s TOMMY

-The rock opera tells the disturbing story about an apparently “deaf, dumb, and blind boy” who following childhood trauma becomes the pinball wizard and despite several attempts to cure him, he has a spiritual awakening and becomes a sensational religious leader.
-“Tommy” is a common English name as well as a nickname for British soldiers during World War I.
+The rock opera tells the disturbing story of an apparently “deaf, dumb, and blind boy” who following a childhood trauma, becomes the Pinball Wizard.
+Despite several attempts to cure him, he has a spiritual awakening and becomes a sensational religious leader.
+“Tommy” is a common English name and a nickname for British soldiers during World War I.

-The late 1960s was a time of enlightenment and revival.
-In addition to the counterculture rock and hippie scene at that time — especially in New York’s Greenwich Village, San Francisco’s Haight-Asbury, and Berkeley’s Telegraph Avenue — we saw the Jesus Movement with its attendant Jesus Music, as well as the secular rock opera Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice.
+The late 1960s was a time of spiritual enlightenment and revival.
+In addition to the counterculture rock and hippie scene at that time — especially in New York’s Greenwich Village, San Francisco’s Haight-Asbury, and Berkeley’s Telegraph Avenue — we saw the rise of the Jesus Movement with its attendant Jesus Music, as well as the secular rock opera Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice.

-Peter Townsend, the lead guitarist and writer of Tommy, claims that the rock opera came out of his exposure in 1968 to Indian spiritual leader Meher Baba.
+Tommy’s lead guitarist and writer Peter Townsend claims that the rock opera came from his exposure in 1968 to Indian spiritual leader Meher Baba.
 The 1971 song “Baba O’Riley” was named in part after the leader.
 Bobby McFerrin’s 1988 song “Don’t Worry, Be Happy” was also inspired by a popular quote from Baba.

-The Who performed Tommy live throughout 1969 and 1970, and did selections from it during the ‘70s.
-Several of the songs have appeared in their live tours up to the modern day.
+The Who performed Tommy live throughout 1969 and 1970 and did selections from it during the ’70s.
+Several songs have appeared in their live tours up to the modern-day.
 In 1976 The Who was listed as the “record holder” of the loudest band ever at 126 dB, measured 32 meters away when performing in London, beating the 1972’s Guinness Book of World Records leader Deep Purple at 117 dB.
 I always wear earplugs to their concerts now.

 Multiple Incarnations of Tommy